-In the First Report we included subsidies identified in the course of administering and enforcing the SLA.5 On September 12, 2006, as noted above, the United States and Canada signed the 2006 Softwood Lumber Agreement to settle outstanding disputes regarding the importation of softwood lumber from Canada into the United States.
+We have also included in this report subsidies identified in the course of administering and enforcing the SLA.
+On September 12, 2006, the United States and Canada signed the 2006 Softwood Lumber Agreement to settle outstanding disputes regarding the importation of softwood lumber from Canada into the United States.
 Per the agreement, the United States terminated antidumping and countervailing duty orders on softwood lumber from Canada, refunded cash deposits, and agreed not to impose other trade remedies.
 In exchange, Canada agreed to impose export measures and not to take any action having the effect of reducing or offsetting the export measures.